neibrs/neibers/cbos/cabinet/README.txt

 # Zh-hans
-* cabinet(机柜)
+* neibers_cabinet(机柜)

 * Seat type:
 Single:
-  On one seat, there is only one hardware in it.
+  On one neibers_seat, there is only one hardware in it.
 Multiple:
-  On one seat, there are many hardware in it.
+  On one neibers_seat, there are many hardware in it.